base-org/web/apps/base-docs/tutorials/docs/2_coinbase-smart-wallet.md

 Together, we can create a gateway to bring the world onchain!

-Start by logging in to [Coinbase Commerce].
+Start by logging in to the [Coinbase Developer Platform (CDP)].
 Create an account if you don't have one yet.

 Find your App Id by going to [Project Settings].
 It's listed as `Project ID`.